The importance of controlling your mind

 - Buddhi for decision and judgment.

-- Asmita for the consciousness of his individual existence.
+- Asmita for awareness of one's individual existence.

 The mind is a vast collection of thoughts and traces of past experiences.

-At birth, your mind is the collection of samskaras collected from previous births (if reincarnation is believed).
-These samskaras, the fruits of which have already been enjoyed, are reset at birth.
-But as you grow, new samskaras are added continuously due to various acts performed by you from birth to death.
+At birth, your mind is the collection of samskaras gathered from previous births (if one believes in reincarnation).
+These samskaras, whose fruits have already been enjoyed, are reset at birth.
+But as you grow, new samskaras are continuously added due to various acts performed by you from birth to death.

-Yoga recognizes five factors, fundamental to the mind of each person.
+Yoga recognizes five factors, fundamental to every person's mind.
 They are called kleshas because they are the ancestors of every human misery.
-It is :
+These are:

-- avidya which is the false knowledge or ignorance of one's true self in relation to objects.
+- avidya which is false knowledge or ignorance of one's true self in relation to objects.

-- raga is the taste of pleasurable experience.
+- raga is the liking for pleasant experience.

 - dvesha or aversion to pain.

-Yoga understands human behavior from the perspective of these five qualities which are believed to be present in a person from birth and are considered the impurities of the mind.
+Yoga understands human behavior from the perspective of these five qualities which are supposed to be present in a person from birth and are considered the impurities of the mind.

-They make a person unstable and restless.
-Therefore, yoga offers Dhyana and Pranayam to cleanse your mind...
+They make a person unstable and agitated.
+Therefore, yoga offers Dhyana and Pranayama to cleanse your mind...